ShokaUladzislau/ShokaUladzislau/README.md

 Hi there 👋

-I'm Uladzislau, a Java and Kotlin Android developer.
+I'm Uladzislau, a Flutter developer.
 Before starting my career as a developer, I worked as a QA engineer.
 I'm passionate about creating high-quality products that solve real-world problems.

 ## Tools